 RecycleMania is a friendly competition and benchmarking tool for college and university recycling programs to promote waste reduction in their campus communities.
-Over an 8 week period, from February 6th to April 2nd, schools report recycling and trash data, which are then ranked according to who recycles the most.
+Over an 8 week period in February and March, schools report recycling and trash data, which are then ranked according to who recycles the most.
 Recyclemania helps highlight BU’s waste reduction achievements, and makes us a contender against more than 600 schools nationwide.
 BU has made substantial changes and innovations to the recycling program.
-We’ve seen a significant increase in our recycling rate from 3% in 2006 to 30% in 2013.

 To further increase our recycling, Boston University competed nationally for the third year in a row.
 Last year, 43 colleges and universities in Massachusetts participated, and BU ranked 5th in Bottles and Cans recycling.
 This year, with your help we improved our recycling rate.
 The success of BU’s waste reduction efforts is only achievable with your help.
 It’s not just a matter of school pride; it’s a matter of making a difference in your community and the world.

 How It Works

 Participating schools report recycling and trash metrics every week and are ranked in four primary competitions, along with four “targeted material” competitions: